real-stanford/SSCNav/README.md

 Navigation Experiments are controlled by argparse.

+Here are some fields that matter most (feel free to check the rest in the code though!):
 * **title:** experiment title, determines where to save the model & visualization & log.
 * **config_paths:** configuration file for Habitat, ./configs/agent_train.yaml for training and ./configs/agent_test.yaml for testing.
 * **user_semantics:** True -> use ACNet segmentation, groundtruth otherwise.